-Page 279, step 1: When you drag objects on the perspective grid, you need to be zoomed in to the grid to see the snapping occur.
+Page 275, step 1: When you drag objects on the perspective grid, you need to be zoomed in to the grid to see the snapping occur.

-Page 281, step 12: When working with the Perspective Grid, you will notice that the further you zoom in (up until a certain point), the more grid lines appear.
+Page 277, step 12: When working with the Perspective Grid, you will notice that the further you zoom in (up until a certain point), the more grid lines appear.
+Also, students may have a hard time dragging the grid cell widget.
+On the next page, step 13, they open the Define Perspective Grid dialog box to ensure that everyone has the same gridline value (which is what dragging the grid cell widget changed).

-Page 282, step 13: As you click to select content on the grid with the Selection tool, notice that the Plane Switching Widget doesn't change.
-If you were to click to select content on the grid with the Perspective Selection tool ( as in step 1 on page 282), whatever grid plane the selected object is on is selected in the Plane Switching Widget.
+Page 278, step 14: As you click to select content on the grid with the Selection tool, notice that the Plane Switching Widget doesn't change.
+If you were to click to select content on the grid with the Perspective Selection tool, whatever grid plane the selected object is on is selected in the Plane Switching Widget.